 Seared Ahi Tuna Rice Bowl Recipe

 These seared ahi tuna rice bowls were inspired by a restaurant that I order out from.
 When I order something from a place and enjoy the dish.
-I try to recreate it from home by remember what that particular dish taste like, what ingredients were presented, and also by adding my own twist to it.
+I try to recreate it from home by remember what that particular dish taste like, what ingredients were presented; what I liked and what I didn’t, and also by adding my own twist to it.
 Usually it’s not an exact duplicate but more often than not, the creations come out tasting pretty similar.
 Sometimes I even end up liking my own version better.

 - 4 ahi tuna steak (sushi grade)

 - 1 garlic clove (minced)